Chapter 8.04

 8.04.250 Animal declared a public nuisance – Abatement.

-An animal that has been the subject of three convictions of a violation of this chapter occurring on separate dates in a period of 365 days or an animal that bites or attacks a person or persons without provocation twice within a five-year period is a public nuisance and shall not be kept within the City.
+An animal that has been the subject of three committed violations of this chapter occurring on separate dates in a period of 365 days or an animal that bites or attacks a person or persons without provocation twice within a five-year period is a public nuisance and shall not be kept within the City.
 The Chief of Police shall follow the procedures set out in DMMC 8.04.260 in order to abate such animal.
 After the completion of such abatement procedures, an animal subject to removal from the City as provided in this section that is found within the City shall be impounded and treated as an unredeemed animal with no right of redemption by its owner or keeper.
 [Ord.
+1798 § 5, 2024; Ord.
 1599 § 26, 2014.]

 8.04.260 Abatement of nuisances – Procedure – Appeal.

-The following procedure shall apply to the abatement of animals subject to removal, to animals not redeemable because subject to cruelty, and to kennels, pet shops, and shelters in violation of DMMC 8.04.040 through 8.04.120:
+The following procedure shall apply to the abatement of animals subject to removal, to animals not redeemable because subject to cruelty, and to kennels, pet shops, and shelters in violation of DMMC 8.04.040 through 8.04.120, and appeal of any other action taken under this Title for which no appeal process has been specified:

-(2) An appeal from the notice of abatement of nuisance shall be brought to the Hearing Examiner.
-Such appeal shall be brought within 10 days of such decision and in accordance with the Hearing Examiner Code; provided, however, that appeal from the decision of the Hearing Examiner shall be directly to King County Superior Court upon a writ of certiorari and within the time provided for appeal to Superior Court from a decision of the City Council under the Hearing Examiner Code.
+(2) An appeal from the notice shall be brought to the Des Moines Municipal Court.
+Failure to exhaust this administrative appeal process shall be a bar to further action in superior court.
+Any appeal taken from the decision of the Des Moines Municipal Court shall be in accordance with the Rules of Appeal for the Decisions of Courts of Limited Jurisdiction as presently constituted or as may be subsequently amended and designated.
 During the pendency of such appeal the animal shall either be confined or, as an alternative, the owner shall post adequate monetary security to guarantee he will confine the animal.
-The Hearing Examiner shall have the discretion to order either alternative, and shall have discretion to revoke the recognizance should the owner violate any provision thereof.
+The Des Moines Municipal Court shall have the discretion to order either alternative, and shall have discretion to revoke the recognizance should the owner violate any provision thereof.
 In the event the animal is confined during the appeal to Superior Court, the owner shall, as a condition of such appeal, post a cost bond in an amount equivalent to the cost of maintaining the animal during the pendency of the action in Superior Court.
 Such bond shall be posted either within 10 days of commencing the action or within 10 days of revocation of the recognizance, such as the case may be.

 8.04.270 Additional enforcement.

-Notwithstanding the existence or use of any other remedy, the Chief of Police through the City Manager may seek legal or equitable relief to enjoin acts or practices and abate conditions that constitute a violation of this chapter or other regulation adopted in this chapter.
+Notwithstanding the existence or use of any other remedy, the Chief of Police or the Chief’s designee through the City Manager may seek legal or equitable relief to enjoin acts or practices and abate conditions that constitute a violation of this chapter or other regulation adopted in this chapter.
 [Ord.
+1798 § 7, 2024; Ord.
 1599 § 28, 2014.]

 8.04.280 Rabies control.